 5. Jerking the weight or pulling too fast – not only it will break your form and prevent you from recruiting more muscle to do the movement, but it can also cause an injury to your lower back and rotator cuffs.

+A barbell loaded with lighter weight plates is a great tool to learn proper execution of upright rows.
 Two great variations of the barbell upright row you can do are smith machine rows and dumbbell upright rows.